klu0926/charlulushop-react-clone/README.md

 npm install
 ```

-### Setting Up the API Server
+### Setting Up Server API

-Before running the application, you need to configure the API server URL in the `/src/data/url.js` file.
+Before running the application, you need to configure the server API URL in the `/src/data/url.js` file.
 Follow these steps:

 1. Open the `/src/data/url.js` file in your code editor.
 2. Depending on your environment, set the `server` variable to point to the API server URL.
 If you're deploying to GitHub Pages, use the Heroku URL.
-Otherwise, use the local server URL.
+Otherwise, when using on local, use the local server URL.

 ```javascript
 const isGitHubPages = window.location.hostname === 'your github url'